 Although not much is known about the man, Bussa was born a free man in West Africa.

-There is basically no biographical information available about Bussa; his actual birth name still remains a mystery, as does the majority of his life.
+There is no biographical information available about Bussa; his actual birth name remains a mystery, as does the majority of his life.

-What is known is that he was captured by African slave merchants in the late 18th century, sold to the British, then transported as a slave to Barbados.
+What is known is that African slave merchants captured him in the late 18th century, sold to the British, then transported as a slave to Barbados.

-What is also known is that Bussa had strength of character and a passion to enforce change.
+What is also known is that Bussa had the strength of character and a passion for enforcing change.
 It is this courage and sheer determination that is recorded in the history books.

 The man Barbadians fondly remember as ‘Bussa’ played an integral role in changing the social and political climate of the island forever.

 Note: Existing records do show there was a slave called ‘Bussa’ who worked on a plantation in St. Philip around the time of his rebellion.

-‘Bussa’s Rebellion’, as it is known, was the first of three large-scale slave rebellions in the British West Indies in the years leading up to emancipation.
-It was followed by the large-scale rebellion in 1823 in Demerara (now part of Guyana), and by even larger rebellion in 1831 – 1832 in Jamaica.
+‘Bussa’s Rebellion,’ as it is known, was the first of three large-scale slave rebellions in the British West Indies in the years leading up to emancipation.
+It was followed by the massive revolution in 1823 in Demerara (now part of Guyana), and by an even more enormous rebellion in 1831 – 1832 in Jamaica.

 Did you know?

 This group of rebellions is otherwise known as the ‘late slave rebellions.’

 The revolts arose at a time when the British Parliament was working to improve the conditions of Caribbean slaves.
 The House of Assembly discussed and rejected the Bill which would have registered colonial slaves, and hence Bussa’s historical rebellion began soon after.

 On 14 April 1816, Bussa lead a large-scale revolt against the Barbadian elitist ‘plantocracy.’

 This resulted in a tremendous battle between the slaves, the planters and the West India Regiment (a part of the British Army), and had a significant impact on the historical development of Barbados.

-It was the largest slave revolt in Barbadian history, lasting two days, whereby hundreds of slaves rose in rebellion under the leadership of Bussa.
+It was the most massive slave revolt in Barbadian history, lasting two days, whereby hundreds of slaves rose in rebellion under the leadership of Bussa.